Skip Breadcrumb Links

 Find rental properties through our "How do I look for rental housing?" article.

 If you would like more information about rental pricing and trends, you can also call a housing help centre or community agency, or search in the Services Near Me section by using the words "housing assistance" in your area.

 These files are in Adobe Acrobat format.
 You need the free Adobe Acrobat Reader to view these files.

 For More Information

 - CLEO - Landlord & Tenant Law - Find clear language publications on the rights of tenants in rental housing.

-- Landlord and Tenant Board - Provides information about the Residential Tenancies Act (RTA) and to resolve disputes between most residential landlords and tenants.
+- Landlord and Tenant Board - Provides information about the Residential Tenancies Act (RTA) and resolves disputes between most residential landlords and tenants.